revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 ---

-3. What are the ways of data binding in angular?
+3.What are the ways of data binding in angular?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)